Branding services and branding deliverables can get ridiculously confusing.

 But it’s no good having a brand identity design, without all of the other good stuff that comes with it.

-Every business needs a brand identity design to build recognition with both potential and existing customers.
+Every business needs a brand identity design your to build recognition with both potential and existing customers.

 Think of the Apple store.